-If SmaltAlign\ExtraParams is not set to any value, the -0 option is enabled by default.
+If SmaltAlign_ExtraParams is not set to any value, the -0 option is enabled by default.
 Any value, even a single space, will suppress this default option.

-- -n : number of parallel alignment threads - -O : generate output records in the same order as the reads in the input file - -i: maximum insert size for paired-end reads - -r : random number seed, if seed < 0 reads with multiple best mappings are reported as 'not mapped' - -y : filters output alignments by a threshold in the number of exactly matching nucleotides
+- -n threads Number of parallel alignment threads.
+Setting this option is not recommended.
+The recommended way to control threads per process is by setting CpuCoresPerProcessOnHPC and CpuCoresPerProcessOnWorkstation. - -O Generate output records in the same order as the reads in the input file. - -i size Maximum insert size for paired-end reads. - -r seed Random number seed, if seed < 0 reads with multiple best mappings are reported as 'not mapped'. - -y fraction Filters output alignments by a threshold in the number of exactly matching nucleotides

-'''

-SmaltAlign_ExtraParams="-O -i 1000 -r 1"
+SmaltAlign_ExtraParams="-0 -i 1000 -r 1"

-'''

-SamtoolsSamFilter\ExtraParams
+7.13 SamtoolsSamFilter ExtraParams